wssci/fall-2019-meeting/student-travel.md

 5. Non-local (travel distance > 50 miles)

 After applicants submit the online form, they should have **their advisor** send a confirmation via email verifying the above five points by March 1st to: Prof. Nicole Labbe ([Nicole.Labbe@colorado.edu](mailto:Nicole.Labbe@colorado.edu)).
-Please include "WSSCIStudent Travel Award" in the email subject line.
+Please include "WSSCI Student Travel Award" in the email subject line.

 ## Eastern States Section